williamw520/fetchmailatt/README.md

     fetchmailatt -h

-To run with a specific config file,

-    fetchmailatt -c myconfig.conf
-    fetchmailatt -c /full/path/myconfig.conf

-Without the full path to the config file, the classpath is searched for the myconfig.conf file.
-The conf directory is part of the classpath;
-any config file in it can be used.

-To run with the default.conf file,

-    fetchmailatt

-This runs the default.conf in the conf directory.
+### On Linux (or Unix)

+Apply execute mode to the fetchmailatt shell script to make it runnable.

+    chmod +x bin/fetchmailatt

 ## Periodic Run

-When it runs, FetchMailAtt runs through the relevant mails once and then ends.
+When it runs, FetchMailAtt processes through the relevant mails once and then ends.
 To periodically look for new emails, schedule it to run periodically as a task on Windows Task Manager or schedule it with cron on Linux.
 The config property *process.resume.from.last* can be set to examine new emails